isabella232/devo-ps.github.io/_posts/blog/2013-03-06-troubleshooting-5minutes-on-a-yet-unknown-box.md

 After these first 5 minutes (give or take 10 minutes) you should have a better understanding of:

 - What is running.
-- Wether the issue seems to be related to IO/hardware/networking or configuration (bad code, kernel tuning, ...).
+- Whether the issue seems to be related to IO/hardware/networking or configuration (bad code, kernel tuning, ...).
-- If there's a pattern with some previously faced issue (either on that server, or some others); for example a bad use of the DB indexes, or too many apache workers, or.
+- Whether there's a pattern you recognize: for example a bad use of the DB indexes, or too many apache workers.

-You may even have found the exact root cause and remedy to your issue, if not, you should now be ready to analyze more in depth one or few of the components of your stack and avoid chasing ghosts.
+You may even have found the actual root cause.
+If not, you should be in a good place to start digging further, with the knowledge that you've covered the obvious.

-### Useful links

-- [Linux TCP tuning](http://www.lognormal.com/blog/2012/09/27/linux-tcpip-tuning/): worth having a look at if the issue appear to be linked with the network stack.